Coaches, Lessons and Clinicsfryoneusa2021-07-02T09:04:45-07:00

 The Farm is the largest indoor baseball and softball training facility in Santa Clarita.
 But besides being an incredible facility, we offer clinics and lessons for both baseball and softball.
 Our in-house coaches bring years of professional experience to “the plate” but we also welcome guest coaches and instructors as well.
 Stay up to date with our clinic schedules by SIGNING UP, or FOLLOWING US ON FACEBOOK.

-Summer Camp Registration Is Open!
+Clinic Registration Is Open!

 We’re excited to re-open and we’re looking forward to our upcoming Summer Camps.
 Daily baseball instruction, supervision, lots of batting time, and even a Farm SCV Camp tee shirt.